-The Research Technology Faculty Advisory Board (FAB), in partnership with the Center for the Humanities and NYU Libraries, invites applications for a second series of Digital Humanities Seed Grants.
+CALL FOR PROPOSALS: The NYU Libraries, The Center for the Humanities, and NYU Research and Instructional Technology invites applications for a fourth series of Digital Humanities Seed Grants.
 These grants are intended to fund the initial development of new research projects that will analyze digital sources, apply algorithmic methods to humanities data, or create digital publications, exhibits, or websites.
-The program will fund the initial steps of projects that may go on to receive greater funding from other sources or otherwise build NYU’s institutional capacity in Digital Humanities work.
+The goal of the program is to seed projects that may go on to receive greater funding from other sources or otherwise build NYU’s institutional capacity in Digital Humanities work.

 Grants may range in size between $5,000 and $20,000.
 Collaborative projects are encouraged, but must include at least one NYU faculty member in the humanities.

-Proposals must include at least one full-time NYU faculty member working in the humanities; collaborative projects are highly welcome.
-There are no restrictions on school, department, or rank, but proposals from faculty in interdisciplinary departments may wish to identify how their research identifies with the humanities.
-Graduate students seeking funding should apply under the summer fellowship program.
+ELIGIBILITY: Proposals must include at least one full-time NYU faculty member working in the humanities; collaborative projects are highly welcome.
+There are no restrictions on school, department, or rank*, but proposals from faculty in interdisciplinary departments may wish to identify how their research identifies with the humanities.
+Graduate students seeking funding should apply under the DH Graduate Fellowship program.

 Equal Opportunity Statement: NYU-funded programs do not discriminate on the basis of race, color, national origin, sex, disability, or age.
 For more information, please visit https://www.nyu.edu/about/policies-guidelines-compliance/equal-opportunity.html.

-Applications will be reviewed by a faculty committee with experience in Digital Humanities projects.
+REVIEW PROCESS: Applications will be reviewed by a faculty committee with experience in Digital Humanities projects.
 Projects will be judged on scholarly potential, technical feasibility, sustainability of any scholarly outputs produced, and their potential to serve as the foundation of some longer-term research project.
-The review committee will meet in Spring 2021 and awards will be announced in April 2021.
+The review committee will meet in Spring 2023 and awards will be announced in April 2023.

-The application period for this grant closes on March 7, 2021; we anticipate a third series will be solicited next year.
+The application period for this grant closes on March 12, 2023; we anticipate a fifth round will be solicited next year.

-Prior to availability of funding, project members will consult with appropriate staff at Research Technology or NYU Libraries about their plans for creating and sustaining any digital resources.
+OBLIGATIONS: Prior to availability of funding, project members will consult with appropriate staff at NYU Libraries or Research Technology about their plans for creating and sustaining any digital resources.

 Research agenda, including an intellectual justification of the project and its significance to humanities research.

-Environmental scan describing similar or model projects to the one proposed here.
+Environmental scan describing projects informing the one proposed here.